Aleksandar15/Cars-Club-frontend-reminders/README.md

 4. Planning for having a user-profile section (will write more info in the future).

 ##### Further plans & longer information (_reminders for me_)
-4. Ideas for the user-profile section will have any of the following features: 1.
-Change profile picture, 2.
-Change password
+4. Ideas for the user-profile section will have any of the following features:
+ - 1. Change profile picture,
+ - 2. Change password.